Almost half of all Australians experience some form of mental health problem at some time in their life.

 Primary Health Tasmania has commissioned the delivery of psychosocial support services in Tasmania.
 We are also working with stakeholders to identify and address barriers faced by people with mental illness when testing for the National Disability Insurance Scheme (NDIS).

-Primary Health Tasmania is driving the Common Assessment and Referral (CARe) project, which aims to standardise the assessment of people presenting with mental health conditions to ensure they’re matched to the care that most suits their needs at the time.
+Primary Health Tasmania is implementing the mental health Initial Assessment and Referral (IAR) digital decision support tool, which aims to standardise the assessment of people presenting with mental health conditions to ensure they’re matched to the care that most suits their needs at the time.

-Tasmanian clinicians will be able to use the IAR digital decision support tool to match a person’s initial mental health assessment scores to the most appropriate level of care, helping to inform the referral process.
+Tasmanian clinicians can access free training on IAR and use of the IAR tool to match a person’s initial mental health assessment scores to the most appropriate level of care, helping to inform the referral process.

 Tasmania is the first state to adopt the National Communications Charter — a unifying resource for mental health, suicide prevention, government, business, and community organisations.
 On a local level, the Tasmanian Communications Charter champions a safe and stigma-free approach to talking about suicide that is consistent across various branches of the community.